RaphaelleC/project-3-server/README.md

 }
 ```

+First, I need to connect to Mongo and remove all the data so there is no confilct when creating these users.
+Then I can create the users and seed them in the database newly built.

+I used a `console.log()` message for each step so that, if there is an error, I can see which step went wrong and debug it.

 #### User controllers

 I created the register and login controllers so our users could have an account and post their favourites destinations on our website.